Group against theatre plan takes Tory seat

 The Liberal Democrats had been aiming for an overall majority on the borough council, but instead lost two seats.

-Labour gained one new seat, while UKIP lost all three of its seats after failing to field any candidates.
+Labour gained one new seat, while UKIP lost all three of its seats after failing to field candidates.

 Live: South East Local Elections